-According to Forrest, one of Phoenix's close friends who also happened to be at the Viper Room that night, the group would regularly "smoke crack or shoot coke directly into a vein" then "shoot heroin to get a grip and come down enough to be able to carry on a conversation for a few minutes before you start the cycle again."
+According to Bob Forrest, one of Phoenix's close friends who also happened to be at the Viper Room that night, the group would regularly "smoke crack or shoot coke directly into a vein" then "shoot heroin to get a grip and come down enough to be able to carry on a conversation for a few minutes before you start the cycle again."
 But this night was different because River was unusually wasted.

 I kicked that plate glass window, wearing shorts.
 It shatters and I turn around and there is a cop car sitting right at the red light.
 I didn’t even try to run; I just walked over and put my hands on the hood.
 They were very cool about it.
 They very politely handcuffed me and sat me on the curb right outside the Viper Room.

 People are coming out and laughing at me.
 I just start spitting at them and cursing them.
-The cops throw me in the back of the cop car, and I just passed out in the back seat."
+The cops throw me in the back of the cop car, and I just passed out in the back seat.

-Taylor had to pay $500 in damages to the Viper Room's owners in order to avoid having charges pressed against him, but that's not where his night ended.
+Taylor had to pay $500 in damages to the Viper Room's owners in order to avoid having charges pressed against him.see more on Corey Taylor

-The year after River Phoenix died from an overdose outside of the infamous club, Johnny Depp threw a birthday party for his then-girlfriend Kate Moss.
+In 1995, a little more than a year after River Phoenix died from an overdose outside of the infamous club, Johnny Depp threw a birthday party for his then-girlfriend Kate Moss.
 On the guest list was Australian soap star-turned-singer Jason Donovan, who returned to his hotel room throughout the night to snort lines of cocaine and eventually collapsed with cocaine-induced seizures.
 He was wheeled out of the Viper Room on a stretcher.

 I knew the symptoms all too well, for it was not the first time this had happened to me.
 My heart was racing, my vision was blurring and I was becoming disorientated.
 I tried to steady myself but my legs buckled under me and I fell to the floor.

-'Have you got anything on you?' he kept asking me.
+"Have you got anything on you?" he kept asking me.
 I tried to speak but couldn't.
-'It wouldn't be cool if anything was found on you by the medics,' he whispered.
+"It wouldn't be cool if anything was found on you by the medics," he whispered.

-I must have blacked out again after that - the next memory I have is of being carried out of the club by paramedics on a stretcher."
+I must have blacked out again after that - the next memory I have is of being carried out of the club by paramedics on a stretcher.

 The Viper Room Was Part Of An Illegal, $100 Million-High Stakes Poker Ring For Hollywood Celebrities Like Ben Affleck And Leonardo DiCaprio

 Out of every celeb who sat at her table, Bloom admitted that Tobey Maguire was the sorest loser but one of her most frequent customers.
-She estimated that he pulled in millions of dollars and used DiCaprio to attracted even bigger players.
+She estimated that he pulled in millions of dollars and used DiCaprio to attract even bigger players.

 When Bloom started taking a percentage from every pot, it launched her into the territory of organized crime.
 That's when things started spiraling out of control.
 Mobsters assaulted Bloom after she refused to cut them into her business, and the FBI was hot on her trail.
 Eventually, the FBI raided one of her games and froze all of her assets.
 Bloom pleaded guilty to illegal gambling and received 12 months probation.